 In past financial years, the Group had an arrangement with Integris, a wholly owned subsidiary of Cuscal, whereby it acted as an agent to promote and complete loans on its behalf.
 During the 2014 financial year the scheme was closed to new loan originations.
-The Group continues to manage the loans portfolio on behalf of Integris, for which it receives a fee.
-The Group bears no credit risk exposure in respect of these loans and in accordance with its accounting policies does not recognise these loans on its statement of financial position.
-The securities issued by Integris do not represent liabilities of the Group and the Group does not guarantee the payment of interest or principal on these securities.
-The Group is not obliged to support any losses by investors in the trust and does not intend to provide such support.
-The value of loans originated on behalf of Integris during the reporting period is nil (2021: Nil).
-The balance of securitised loans within the Integris portfolio as at the end of the reporting period amounted to \$5,830 thousand (2021: \$7,539 thousand).
+Until 7th June 2023, the Group continued to manage the loans portfolio on behalf of Integris, for which it received a fee.
+The Group retained no credit risk exposure in respect of these loans and in accordance with its accounting policies did not recognise these loans on its statement of financial position.
+The securities issued by Integris did not represent liabilities of the Group and the Group did not guarantee the payment of interest or principal on these securities.
+During this time, the Group was not obliged to support any losses by investors in the trust.
+On 7th June 2023, the Group purchased these loans from Integris at book value, for consideration of \$4,465 thousand.
+This transaction brought the loans on-balance sheet as assets of the Group, with an initial value equal to the consideration paid.
+At this point, the Group recognised the loans on its statement of financial position, the balance of securitised loans within the Integris portfolio as at the end of the reporting period amounted to \$nil (2022: \$5,830 thousand).